-- the pervasive risk that discussion among likeminded people will breed excessive confidence, extremism, contempt for others, and sometimes even violence; - the potentially dangerous role of social cascades, including "cybercascades," in which information, whether true or false, spreads like wildfire; - the enormous potential of the Internet and other communications technologies in promoting freedom, in both poor and rich countries; - the utterly implausible nature of the view that free speech is an "absolute"; - the ways in which information provided to any one of us is likely to benefit many of us; - the critical difference between our role as citizens and our role as consumers; - the inevitability of regulation of speech, indeed the inevitability of speech regulation benefiting those who most claim to be opposed to "regulation"; - the extent to which the extraordinary consumption opportunities created by the Internet do not really improve people's lives, because for many goods, they merely accelerate the "consumption treadmill"; and - the potentially destructive effects of intense market pressures on both culture and government.
+- the potentially dangerous role of social cascades, including "cybercascades," in which information, whether true or false, spreads like wildfire; - the enormous potential of the Internet and other communications technologies for promoting freedom in both poor and rich countries; - the utterly implausible nature of the view that free speech is an "absolute"; - the ways in which information provided to any one of us is likely to benefit many of us; - the critical difference between our role as citizens and our role as consumers; - the inevitability of regulation of speech, indeed the inevitability of speech regulation benefiting those who most claim to be opposed to "regulation"; - the extent to which the extraordinary consumption opportunities created by the Internet might not really improve people's lives because for many goods, those opportunities merely accelerate the "consumption treadmill"; - the potentially destructive effects of intense market pressures on both culture and government.

 But the unifying issue throughout will be the various problems, for a democratic society, that might be created by the power of complete filtering.
 One question, which I answer in the affirmative, is whether individual choices, innocuous and perfectly reasonable in themselves, might produce a large set of social difficulties.
-Another question, which I also answer in the affirmative, is whether it is important to maintain the equivalent of "street corners," or "commons," where people are exposed to things quite involuntarily.
-More particularly, I seek to defend a particular conception of democracy-a deliberative conception-and to evaluate, in its terms, the outcome of a system with the power of perfect filtering.
-I also mean to defend a conception of freedom, associated with the deliberative conception of democracy, and to oppose it to a conception that sees consumption choices by individuals as the very embodiment of freedom.
+Another question, which I also answer in the affirmative, is whether it is important to maintain the equivalent of "street corners" or "commons" where people are exposed to things quite involuntarily.
+More particularly, I seek to defend a particular conception of democracy-a deliberative conception-and to evaluate, in its terms, the outcome of a system with perfect power of filtering.
+I also mean to defend a conception of freedom associated with the deliberative conception of democracy and to oppose it to a conception that sees consumption choices by individuals as the very embodiment or soul of freedom.

-My claim is emphatically not that street corners and general interest intermediaries will or would disappear in a world of perfect filtering.
-To what extent the market will produce them, or their equivalents, is an empirical issue.
-Many people like surprises.
-Some people have a strong taste for street corners and for their equivalent on the television and on the Internet.
-Indeed, new technological options hold out a great deal of promise for exposure to materials that used to be too hard to find, including new topics and new points of view.
-If you would like to find out about different forms of cancer, and different views about possible treatments, you can do so in less than a minute.
+My claim is emphatically not that street corners and general-interest intermediaries will or would disappear in a world of perfect filtering.
+To what extent the market will produce them or their equivalents is an empirical issue.
+Many people like surprises; many of us are curious, and our searches reflect our curiosity.
+Some people have a strong taste for street corners and for their equivalent on television and the Internet.
+Indeed, the Internet holds out immense promise for allowing people to be exposed to materials that used to be too hard to find, including new topics and new points of view.
+If you would like to find out about different forms of cancer and different views about possible treatments, you can do so in less than a minute.
 If you are interested in learning about the risks associated with different automobiles, a quick search will tell you a great deal.
 If you would like to know about a particular foreign country, from its customs to its politics to its weather, you can do better with the Internet than you could have done with the best of encyclopedias.
+(The amazing Wikipedia, produced by thousands of volunteers on the Internet, is itself one of the best of encyclopedias.)